qiskit-community/qiskit-metal/README.md

 - **Hamiltonian**: Supports calculations of Hamiltonian parameters.
 - **Sweep Options**: Provides tools for parametric sweeps and optimizations.

+### GUI
+The **GUI** module provides tools for user-friendly interaction with Qiskit Metal.
+The **MetalGUI** clas is the primary graphical interface for managing designs and visualizations.
+It is discussed in more depth in the [Architecture Readme](README_ARCH.md).

 ### Utilities
-The **Utilities** module supports the overall functionality of Qiskit Metal by offering supplementary tools:
+The **Utilities** module supports the overall functionality of Qiskit Metal by offering supplementary tools.
-- **Parsing**: Manages data parsing for design input and output.
-- **Exceptions**: Handles error reporting and debugging.
-- **Logging**: Tracks system activities and events.
-- **Toolbox**: Provides miscellaneous helper functions.